Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction: Notation and Paper Outline

 For matrices, we use boldface capital letters like $\H$, and we use $\H^{T}$, $\mathrm{tr(\H)}$, to denote the transpose and trace, respectively.
 For vectors, we use boldface small letters like $\x$ with $x_a$ representing the $a^\mathrm{th}$ element of $\x$.
 We use $\big[\dots\big]^{\mathrm{av}}_{\rm vars}$ to denote quenched averages, with the relevant quenched variables indicated in the subscript.
 In particular, this average depends on two random variables $\x_{0}$ and $\H$ that are drawn from distribution $P_0(\x_{0})$ and $\mathcal{P}(\H)$.
 For a Gaussian random variable $\x$ with mean $\mu$ and variance $\upsilon$, we write the pdf as $\N(x; \mu, \upsilon)$ and, for the special case of $\N (x; 0, 1)$, we abbreviate the pdf as $\phi(x) = \frac{1}{\sqrt{2\pi}}\mathrm{e}^{-x^2/2}$ and write the cdf as $\Phi(x)= \int_x^\infty dz\,\phi(z)$.
 Dirac's delta function is written as $\delta(x)$ and $\delta_{mn}$ is the Kronecker delta symbol.

 The rest of the paper is organized as follows.
-The problem formulation and brief recapitulation of the cavity method presented previously in~\cite{RMSCavity} is given in Section~\ref{sec:formulation}.
-We first treat the simple case of Ridge Regression~\cite{Tikhonov43}.
+The problem formulation and Proposition~\ref{prop:minEeff}, following out of the cavity method~\cite{RMSCavity}, is given in Section~\ref{sec:formulation}.
+We first treat the simple case of Ridge Regression~\cite{tikhonov1943stability}.
 Then, since the $\ell_{1}$-regularization is practically the most studied special case of the general setup, we apply the cavity approach and find a simple way to arrive at the two phases and the phase boundary in an insightful way and recover the known analytical formulation of results for Basis Pursuit~\cite{chen98}.
 Next, we study this phase transition boundary in various cases of additive-noise and non-zero trade-off parameter and find the behavior of the error as a function of these parameters and their scaling exponents at the phase boundary.
-Finally, we extend our analysis to the Elastic Net~\cite{Zou05} and obtain new ones.
+Finally, we extend our analysis to the Elastic Net~\cite{Zou05} and obtain some new results.
 Conclusions and Summary are provided in Section~\ref{sec:summary}.
+The Appendix discusses origins of Proposition~\ref{prop:minEeff} and also approaches Ridge Regression via Singular Value Decomposition.